gdevic/A-Z80/host/zxspectrum/rom/readme.txt

 Flash the "combined.bin" into the flash of your DE1 board at the address 0.
 SW0 selects which ROM image (which 16K block) is used.

+See the User's Guide for more information on this design.